beta This is a new service. Your feedback will help us to improve it.

 18.6 Suspected offences by the debtor

-This role is carried out by BRT on behalf of the Accountant.
+This role is carried out by the Bankruptcy Administration and Investigations (BAI) team on behalf of the Accountant.

 In terms of Section 50(3) of the Act trustees are required to make a report to the Accountant if they have reasonable grounds to suspect an offence has been committed by a debtor, or by anyone else in their dealings with the debtor.